Introduction

 A Blockage

-Slopping over the floor channel can make a wreck.
+Sloping over the floor channel can make a wreck.
 Cleaning your drain can work on the issue if you have a blockage.
 There is an issue with the sewer line.
-Your repair person can analyze and fix what is occurring.
+Your repair person can analyze and fix the issue.

 The Worst